 The Vermont Property Tax Credit assists many Vermont homeowners with paying their property taxes.
-You may be eligible for a property tax credit on your property taxes if your property qualifies as a homestead and you meet the eligibility requirements described in this fact sheet.
-The maximum adjustment property tax credit is $8,000.00
+You may be eligible for a property tax credit on your property taxes if your property qualifies as a homestead and you meet the eligibility requirements.
+The maximum property tax credit is $8,000.00

 In order to file a property tax credit, you must meet ALL of the following eligibility requirements:

 - Your property qualifies as a homestead, and you have filed a Homestead Declaration for the current year's grand list.